 This is the summary page for dar's documentation

 Dar's command-line tools is set of six command-line.
 Since release 2.0.0, dar source code has been split in two parts, one is command-line specific, the second is the libdar library with its API (application interface).
-But both part stay released under the same package.
-The command-line tools rely on libdar to manage dar archives.
+But both parts stay released under the same package.
+The command-line tools relies on libdar to manage dar archives.
 Some other external tools do also use dar or libdar, to provide additional features or other interfaces like a Graphical User Interface.
-Here we will see how to use the dar command-line tools, only.
+Here we will see how to use the dar command-line tools, see external tools respective documentation for more details about their usage.

 You are invited to read the following documents: